Representable tangent structures for affine schemes: Background on tangent category theory

-We denote the tangent bundle functor of a tangent structure with the same symbol adopted to denote a tangent structure, e.g., if the tangent structure is denoted by $\TT$, the corresponding tangent bundle functor is denoted by $\T$.
+We shall denote the tangent bundle functor of a tangent structure with the same symbol adopted for the tangent structure, e.g., if the tangent structure is denoted by $\TT$, the corresponding tangent bundle functor is denoted by $\T$.
 If the symbol denoting the tangent structure is decorated with a subscript or with a superscript, the tangent bundle functor and each of the structural natural transformations are decorated in the same way, e.g., for a tangent structure $\TT'_\o$, the tangent bundle functor is denoted by $\T'_\o$, the projection by $p'_\o$ and so on.

 Let us briefly provide some intuition for the definition of a (Rosický) tangent category.
 Tangent categories formalize the properties of the tangent bundle on smooth manifolds from classical differential geometry.
-An object $M$ in a tangent category can be interpreted as a base space, and $\T M$ as its abstract tangent bundle.
-The projection $p_M$ is the analogue of the natural projection from the tangent bundle to its base space, making $\T M$ an abstract fibre bundle over $M$.
+An object $M$ in a tangent category can be interpreted as a generalized geometric space, and $\T M$ as its abstract tangent bundle, which represents the geometric space of the tangent vectors of $M$.
+The projection $p_M$ is the analogue of the natural projection from the tangent bundle to its base space which sends every tangent vector to its base point, making $\T M$ an abstract fibre bundle over $M$.
 The sum $s_M$ and the zero map $z_M$ make $\T M$ into a generalized version of a smooth vector bundle where each fibre is a commutative monoid.
 In a Rosický tangent category, each fibre is also an Abelian group.
-To explain the vertical lift, recall that in differential geometry, the double tangent bundle, i.e., the tangent bundle of the tangent bundle, admits a canonical sub-bundle called the vertical bundle, which is isomorphic to the pullback $\T_2M$ of the projection along itself.
+To explain the vertical lift, recall that in differential geometry, the double tangent bundle, that is, the tangent bundle of the tangent bundle, admits a canonical sub-bundle called the vertical bundle, which is isomorphic to the pullback $\T_2M$ of the projection along itself.
 The vertical lift $l_M$ is an analogue of the embedding of the tangent bundle into the double tangent bundle via the vertical bundle.
-The universal property of vertical lift is essential to generalize important properties of the tangent bundle from differential geometry, see \cite[Section 2.5]{cockett:tangent-cats} for more details.
-On the other hand, the canonical flip $c_M$ is an analogue of the smooth involution of the same name on the double tangent bundle.
+The universal property of vertical lift is essential to generalize important properties of the tangent bundle from differential geometry, see~\cite[Section 2.5]{cockett:tangent-cats} for more details.
+Finally, the canonical flip $c_M$ is an analogue of the smooth involution of the same name on the double tangent bundle, which encodes the symmetry of the Hessian matrix.